saadfkhan/zerotoone/README.md

 # zerotoone
-Zero to One by Peter Thiel Text Analysis
+A data expoloration and analysis of the key themes in Zero to One by Peter Thiel